Landolphia owariensis

 Landolphia owariensis is a species of liana from the family Apocynaceae found in tropical Africa.
 Latex can be extracted from this plant for the manufacture of natural rubber.
 Other names for this vine are eta, the white rubber vine and the Congo rubber plant.
 Congo rubber was a commercial rubber exported from the Congo Free State starting in 1890, most notable for its forced harvesting under conditions of great human suffering, in the Congo Free State, detailed in the 1904 Casement Report.
-From 1885 to 1908, millions died as a result of murder, deprivation, and disease, with population falling by millions in this period; some writers estimate this loss to be as high as 10 million people.
+From 1885 to 1908, millions perished as a result of execution, forced labor, famine, and disease, while birth rates rapidly declined, with population falling by millions in this period; some writers estimate this loss to be as high as 10 million people.